Etrit Berisha: UEFA Euro 2016 campaign

-On 21 May 2016, Berisha was named in Albania’s preliminary 27-man squad for the tournament, and was confirmed in the final 23-man list on 31 May.
-He started in Albania’s first match of the Group A stage against Switzerland on 11 June 2016, where an early goal by Fabian Schär proved decisive in a 1–0 defeat.
-In the second group match against hosts France, Berisha made several saves and held out until the 90th minute, before France scored twice late to win 2–0.
-In the final group match against Romania, Berisha kept a clean sheet as Albania won 1–0, securing their first ever victory at a major tournament.
-It was also Albania’s first win over Romania since 1948.
-Albania finished third in Group A with three points and a goal difference of –2, ranking last among the third-placed teams and thus were eliminated.
+Berisha was named in Albania's preliminary 27-man squad for Euro 2016 on 21 May 2016, and was included in the final 23-man list on 31 May.
+He started all three matches in the Group A; in the opening match against Switzerland on 11 June, an early goal from Fabian Schär resulted in a 1–0 defeat.
+He also started in the 2–0 loss to France on 15 June, with both goals arriving late in the match.
+In Albania's final group match on 19 June, Berisha kept a clean sheet in a 1–0 win over Romania, the country's first victory at a major tournament and their first win against Romania since 1948.
+Albania finished third in the group with three points but were eliminated as the lowest-ranked third-placed team.